Parsa13Ah/Professional-Js-Encryption-Decryption/README.md

 ## How to Use

+1. Go to https://parsa13ah.github.io/Professional-Html-Encryption-Decryption/ or run html file in your computer
-1. Enter your text in the input box.
+2. Enter your text in the input box.
-2. Select one of the available algorithms from the dropdown menu.
+3. Select one of the available algorithms from the dropdown menu.
-3. Click the "Encrypt" button for encryption or the "Decrypt" button for decryption.
+4. Click the "Encrypt" button for encryption or the "Decrypt" button for decryption.
-4. The result will be displayed below the input box.
+5. The result will be displayed below the input box.

 ## Requirements